*This content was translated by AI.

 As a result, Murakami's regular-season statistics stand at a .256 batting average (90 at-bats, 23 hits), 11 home runs, 20 RBIs, 25 walks, 36 strikeouts, a .398 on-base percentage, a .622 slugging percentage, and an OPS (on-base plus slugging) of 1.020 across 26 games.

-Murakami's five-game consecutive home run streak is the first by a Japanese MLB player.
+Murakami's five-game consecutive home run streak is the first ever by a Japanese MLB player.
 Previously, Shohei Ohtani (Los Angeles Dodgers) and Seiya Suzuki (Chicago Cubs) held the record with four consecutive games.
 In White Sox franchise history, only seven players have achieved this feat: Ron Kittle and Greg Luzinski (both in 1983), Frank Thomas (twice in 1994), Carlos Lee (2003), Paul Konerko (2011), and A.J.
 Pierzynski (2012).

 However, in the bottom of the 6th with two outs and runners on second and third, Colson Montgomery's RBI single to right field tied the game.
 In the bottom of the 7th with no outs and runners on first and second, Tristan Peters' bunt single also tied the score at 3-3.
 Washington pitcher Riley Cornelio fielded the bunt and made a throwing error to first base, allowing the tying run.